waycrate/NextWM/README.md

 ## To-Do

-Compress man pages using zig stdlib
+1. Compress man pages using zig stdlib
+1. Completely remove all dependency on `make`

 ## Building